pkausw/datacard_utils/datacard_utils/prefit_postfit_plots/README.md

 ```bash
 python draw_prefit_postfit.py -l config_labels_other_SL_cats.json -p plotconfig_FHCRs_blinded.py -s path/to/file/with/prefitpostfit_shapes.root -d path/to/original/datacard
 ```

+You can also use [draw_prefit_postfit.py](./draw_prefit_postfit.py) to draw the full Run-II distributions using the option `--total`.
+Note that when producing these distributions with the CombineHarvester, the "usual" naming scheme is broken and the distributions are located in a folder called e.g. `total_prefit`.
+In order to match the entry in the `labels_config` file, the name of the source file name must include the key in the config.
+For example, if you want to draw something with the options specified under the key `OBSERVABLE_NAME_1`, the .root file containing the distributions must contain `OBSERVABLE_NAME_1` in its name (e.g. `some_prefix_OBSERVABLE_NAME_1_some_suffix.root`).
+The final plot is then saved as e.g. `OBSERVABLE_NAME_1_prefit.pdf` for prefit distributions.

 For additional information about the different options, please have a look at `python ../PreFitPostFitPlots/draw_prefit_postfit.py -h`